VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Introduction

-\begin{itemize} \item To the best of our knowledge, this is the first work to investigate the vulnerabilities of existing neural text-to-vis models, revealing that these models are highly susceptible to manipulation. \item We develop the VisPoison framework, which includes diverse triggers and payloads, enabling attackers to mislead text-to-vis models into data exposure, create confusion in visualizations, or initiate DoS attacks via users' NLQs. \item We evaluate the effectiveness of VisPoison across six neural text-to-vis models, covering both trainable and in-context learning-based approaches.
-Experimental results demonstrate attack success rates exceeding 90\%.
-Moreover, we explore several popular defense mechanisms and show that they are largely ineffective in detecting the backdoor attacks facilitated by our framework. \end{itemize}
+\begin{itemize} \item \lsm{To the best of our knowledge, this is the first systematic study on the vulnerabilities of text-to-vis models.
+Our findings reveal that these models are highly susceptible to malicious manipulation. } \item \lsm{We introduce VisPoison, a novel backdoor attack framework specifically tailored to text-to-vis.
+Unlike conventional NLP or CV attacks, VisPoison carefully embeds triggers and payloads within logical queries while explicitly considering the underlying database schema and query structure. } \item \lsm{We conduct comprehensive evaluations of VisPoison on two benchmarks, covering both trainable and in-context learning-based text-to-vis models.
+Results show attack success rates exceeding 90\%.
+In addition, we examine several popular defense mechanisms, finding them largely ineffective in this setting.\footnote{Source code and data are available at \url{https://github.com/SMinL/VisPoison}} } \end{itemize}